• About

 christmas in mexico city

-Will You be spending Christmas in Mexico?
+Will You Be Spending Christmas in Mexico?

 Christmas in Mexico is something special.
 There are so many Christmas traditions in Mexico, from the food they eat to the parties that are thrown.
 Each region from Chiapas to Mexico City has something special to offer and will undoubtedly bring some holiday cheer into your life.